-Unearned premiums represent that portion of net premiums written which are estimated to relate to risks and services subsequent to the end of each reporting period.
+Unearned premiums represent that portion of net premiums written which are estimated to relate to risks and services subsequent to the reporting date.

-Provisions are made for outstanding claims, claims incurred but not reported and loss reserve at the end of each reporting period.
+Provisions are made for outstanding claims, claims incurred but not reported and loss reserve at the reporting date.